 It allows the community to edit, add, and modify the game whichever way they want.
 For this reason, the game was in a beta phase for quite a while, but it’s completely playable now.

-This open-source free-to-play massively multiplayer online game offers gameplay that feels like Runescape.
-It offers lots of room for combat and exploration and allows you to enjoy both players vs. player and player vs. environment mechanics.
+This open-source free-to-play MMORPG Genre game offers gameplay that feels like Runescape.
+It offers lots of room for combat and exploration and allows you to enjoy both players vs player and player vs environment mechanics.

 Some of the amazing features of Stendhal include trading, completing quests, and in-depth strategy.
 The fantastic visual approach, fairly standard gameplay, and overall feel make Stendhal stand out as a great alternative to Runescape.
 It provides diversity in both customization aspects and character selection.